MetaMask/SIPs/README.md

 ## Contributing

-Please read [SIP-1](./SIPS/sip-1.md) on guidelines and approval process
+Please read [SIP-1](./SIPS/sip-1.md) on guidelines and approval process.

+The [SIP template](./sip-template.md) is a good starting point for your new SIP.